xt0fer/reveal-slides/md/fundamental-programming-structures-in-java.md

 PrintWriter out = new PrintWriter("myfile.txt", "UTF-8");
 ```

-If the  le does not exist, it is created.
+If the file does not exist, it is created.

 -